-Six years before “Catch-22″ and “M.A.S.H” were released in theaters, “The Americanization of Emily” appeared almost out of nowhere.
-Vietnam was still low on the boiling plate of the American conscience, however this film does hold the distinction of being the first anti-war film of the Vietnam era.
-Sweet Julie Andrews had only a few months earlier burst on to the screen in the Disney film, “Mary Poppins” and would five months after the release of “Emily” be forever anointed in the public’s mind as Miss Goody Two Shoes, with more sugar than a Cuban cane field.
-Yet in between these two films, slipping under the public’s radar, Andrews appeared in this dark biting anti-war satire.
+Six years before Catch-22 and M*A*S*H were released in theaters, The Americanization of Emily appeared almost out of nowhere.
+Vietnam was still low on the boiling plate of the American conscience, however, this film does hold the distinction of being the first anti-war film of the Vietnam era.
+Sweet Julie Andrews, only a few months earlier had burst on to the screen in the Disney film, Mary Poppins (1964).
+Five months after the release of Emily, she would be forever anointed in the public’s mind as Miss Goody Two Shoes with more sugar than a Cuban cane field, after the release of The Sound of Music (1965).
+Yet, in between those two films, slipping under the public’s radar, Andrews appeared in this dark biting anti-war satire.

 Women gently accept a pat on the fanny from Charlie because he treats them good, inviting them to dinner parties with senior officers, giving them dresses and accessories to wear and keep afterwards.
-The only one not moved by Charlie is Emily Barham (Julie Andrews) a Brit motor pool driver assigned to the American Naval unit.
-Emily has already lost her father, brother and husband in various wars, and finds Charlie’s bartering of contraband goods, coarse, callous and self-serving, making the war, one big party for him and his American mates while others suffer the pains of war.
+The only one not moved by Charlie is Emily Barham (Julie Andrews), a Brit motor pool driver assigned to the American Naval unit.
+Emily has already lost her father, brother and husband in various wars, and finds Charlie’s bartering of contraband goods, coarse, callous and self-serving, making the war one big party for him and his American mates while others suffer the pains of war.
 She tells him, “I believe in honor, service, courage, fair play, and cricket, and all the other symbols of British character, which have only civilized half the world!”
-To which Charlie responds, “You British plundered half the world for your own profit, let’s not pass it off as the age of enlightenment.”
+To which Charlie responds, “You British plundered half the world for your own profit, let’s not pass it off as the Age of Enlightenment.”

-“You American haters bore me to tears, Ms. Barham.
+Charlie’s rant continues, “You American haters bore me to tears, Ms. Barham.
 I’ve dealt with Europeans all my life.
-I know all about us pagans from the States who come over here and race around your old Cathedral towns with our cameras and Coca-cola bottles.
-Brawl in your pubs, paw at your women, and act like we own the world.
+I know all about us pagans from the States who come over here and race around your old Cathedral towns with our cameras and Coca-Cola bottles, brawl in your pubs, paw at your women, and act like we own the world.
 We over-tip, we talk too loud, we think we can buy anything with a Hershey bar.
 I’ve had Germans and Italians tell me how politically ingenuous we are, and perhaps so.
 But we haven’t managed a Hitler or a Mussolini yet.
 I’ve had Frenchmen call me a savage because I only took half an hour for lunch.
 Hell, Ms. Barham, the only reason the French take two hours for lunch is because the service in their restaurants is lousy.
 The most tedious lot are you British.
 We crass Americans didn’t introduce war into your little island.
 This war, Ms. Barham to which we Americans are so insensitive, is the result of two-thousand years of European greed, barbarism, superstition, and stupidity.
-Don’t blame it on our Coca-cola bottles.”
+Don’t blame it on our Coca-Cola bottles.”

 I quote the dialogue so extensively simply because it’s what makes this film so powerful.
-Based on a novel by William Bradford Huie with a screenplay by Paddy Chayefsky who would later go on to expose the lunacy of other institutions in “The Hospital” and “Network,” Chayefsky uses Huie’s novel as a launching pad to sound off on his anti-war, anti-establishment tirades.
-If it’s a bit much at times you don’t mind because the dialogue is so rich and clever.
-James Garner who has the pleasure of delivering most of the best lines gives hands down his best performance on film.
+Based on a novel by William Bradford Huie with a screenplay by Paddy Chayefsky who would later go on to expose the lunacy of other institutions in The Hospital(1971) and Network(1976).
+Chayefsky uses Huie’s novel as a launching pad to sound off on his anti-war, anti-establishment tirades.
+The dialogue is rich and clever.
+James Garner who has the pleasure of delivering the majority of the best lines gives hands down his best performance on film.
 He’s easily enjoying himself in the role of an activist for cowardly behavior, and proud of it.
 Garner was probably aware that he may never get the chance again to read such great writing.